-In particular, any deviation from STATFOR base should be strictly related to specific local factors which the Member State concerned considers to be insufficiently taken into account by STATFOR.
-Member States are required to provide in their performance plan the reasons justifying their decision to apply such an alternative forecast.
-In addition, they are required to consult AU representatives and the ANSP(s) concerned on the proposed alternative traffic forecast or forecasts as detailed in Section 2.3.
+In particular, any deviation from STATFOR base should be strictly related to specific local factors which the Member State concerned considers to be insufficiently taken into account by the STATFOR base forecast.
+Member States are required to provide in their draft performance plan the reasons justifying their decision to apply such an alternative forecast.
+In addition, they are required to consult airspace user representatives and the ANSP(s) concerned on the proposed alternative traffic forecast or forecasts in the context of the local consultation or consultations referred to in Section 2.3 of this document.

-The Performance and Charging Regulation requires the same traffic forecasts to be used for all KPAs to ensure that local performance targets are based on a consistent set of traffic assumptions.
+Article 10(2) of Implementing Regulation (EU) 2019/317 requires the same traffic forecasts to be used for all key performance areas (KPAs) to ensure that local performance targets are based on a consistent set of traffic assumptions.